startender/startender/README.md

 - I’m currently studying **Computer Science in University**

-- My hobbies are competitive games (Valorant, Dota), anime and manga
+- My hobbies are competitive games (Chess, Valorant, Dota), anime and manga

 - How to reach me **startender213@gmail.com**